ATNF/askapsdp/Code/Components/CP/docs/current/doc/calim/linmos.rst

     linmos.feeds.centre     = [12h30m00.00, -45.00.00.00]

-    # specify a beam offset file
+    # specify a beam offsets file
     linmos.feeds.offsetsfile = linmos_beam_offsets.in

     # Specify which feeds from the "offsetsfile" (specified above) are to be used